codeclimate/codeclimate-rubocop/config/contents/lint/redundant_safe_navigation.md

-This cop checks for redundant safe navigation calls.
+Checks for redundant safe navigation calls.
 `instance_of?`, `kind_of?`, `is_a?`, `eql?`, `respond_to?`, and `equal?` methods
 are checked by default.
 These are customizable with `AllowedMethods` option.